|When Do I Have to Tell My Landlord If I'm Not Going to Renew My Lease?||

 If a lease doesn’t automatically renew, your right to live in the apartment expires when the lease ends.
 It is implied in most leases that you will simply move out when the lease is up.
 You can try to renew your lease before it expires.
 But if you don’t, you can just move out.

 If the landlord chooses to evict you, they can go directly to court.
 They don't have to give you any notice because your lease already told you when your right to stay in the apartment expired.
-That is the one time—after a written lease expires—when a landlord can skip a written notice before filing an eviction case in court.

 So if you are not renewing your lease and your lease does not say anything about giving notice to your landlord, you do not have to tell your landlord anything.
 You can just move out.
 However, in order to avoid problems, you should try to give your landlord at least 30 days notice before the lease expires if you are not renewing.